beepsid/bubu/README.md

 ### 👋 **Slap Counter**

 - Fun, affectionate counter with heart animations
-- Hidden admin button (5 taps on heart) for boyfriend to increment
+- Hidden admin button (5 taps on heart) for him to increment
 - Online sync with Google Sheets API
 - Offline-first with automatic sync when online